Originally published October 7, 2008

 5 Ancho peppers dried and seeded

-1 Cup Peanut oil or other oil with high smoke point
+1 Cup Peanut oil or other oil with high smoke point2 tbsp olive oil

 Preparing the enchilada sauce: